marasteiger/MethyLYZR/README.md

 Follow these steps to set up an environment with all required Python packages:

-1. Create a virtual environment for isolation of the dependecies
+1. Create a virtual environment for isolation of the dependencies
   ``` bash
   python -m venv venv
   ```